 I’ve achieved some success with short stories and nonfiction pieces.
 I’ve shared dozens of works in the pursuit of getting better at the craft so I could share my dreams with story lovers everywhere.

-Here’s the logline (which is a brief one-to-two sentence summary of a book that drives at the heart of the conflict and often introduces the main characters):
+Here’s the logline (which is a brief summary that drives at the heart of the conflict and often introduces the main characters):